1. basic issues

-- Most parties and political groups that are represented in SBs will probably develop standards for their information work.
+- Most political groups that are represented in SBs will probably develop standards for their information work.
 This increases the comparability of the information of different companies.

 5.3 companies from states without this co-determination

-- The third of the SB-seats that is occupied by the representatives of the group "population" is elected a little differently: In the election that is according to 4.1 there is no national counting of votes (despite of this SB-candidates can come from the state of this company).
+- The third of the SB-seats that is occupied by the representatives of the group "population" is elected a little differently: In the election that is according to 4.1 there is not the national counting of votes, which is mentioned in 4.1.3.a (despite of this SB-candidates can come from the state of this company).

 - By a decision of the shareholders' meeting this co-determination is fixed in the statute of the company.

 - the financial value of a share ("financial element");

 - the right to influence the decisions of a company ("membership powers").

 (From the reasons of a verdict from 1999 about the "Montan"-co-determination; see BverfG, 1 BvL 2/91 of